SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

     ]);
     ```

-### Create a file with Reuse Functions for ByD
+### Create a file with Reuse Functions for S/4

 Some reuse functions specific for S/4 have been defined in a separate file.
 Copy the S/4 reuse functions in file [connector-s4hc.js](../Applications/author-readings/srv/connector-s4hc.js) into your project.

-### Enhance the Business Logic to operate on ByD Data
+### Enhance the Business Logic to operate on S/4 Data

 BAS: Enhance the implementation of the CAP services in file `./application/author-readings/srv/service-implementation.js` to create and read S/4 enterprise project data using the remote S/4 OData service.